mijo2/Navigation-RL/Report.md

 The environment is a plane with yellow and blue bananas in the plane.

+*To append a gif of the environment

 ### Goal

 The goal is to collect as many yellow bananas as possible while avoiding blue bananas.

+*To append two images together, one yellow banana and one blue banana

 ### Rewards